grantmcdermott/etwfe/cran-comments.md

 ## Overview

-`etwfe` 0.3.2 is a patch release that fixes some bugs related to estimating heterogeneous treatment effect, as well as allowing for offsets to be used in the estimation.
+`etwfe` 0.3.3 is a patch release that addresses test failures due to upstream changes in `marginaleffects`.

 ## Test environments